Sampling from $p$-adic algebraic manifolds: Abstract

 \section{Abstract}

-We give a method for sampling points from an algebraic manifold (affine or projective) over a local field with a prescribed probability distribution.
-In the spirit of the previous work by Breiding and Marigliano on real algebraic manifolds, our method is based on slicing the given variety with random linear spaces of complementary dimension.
-We also provide an implementation of our sampling method and discuss a few applications.
-As an application, we sample from algebraic $p$-adic matrix groups and modular curves.
+We present a method for sampling points from an algebraic manifold, either affine or projective, defined over a local field, with a prescribed probability distribution.
+Inspired by the work of Breiding and Marigliano \cite{RandomPoints} on sampling real algebraic manifolds, our approach leverages slicing the given variety with random linear spaces of complementary dimension.
+We also provide an implementation of this sampling technique and demonstrate its applicability to various contexts, including sampling from linear $p$-adic algebraic groups, abelian varieties, and modular curves.